-Currently, Estonia is represented in Uzbekistan by Ambassador Tõnis Nirk, who presented his credentials to Uzbek Foreign Minister Abdulaziz Kamilov on February 20, 2015.
+Currently, Estonia is represented in Uzbekistan by Ambassador Arti Hilpus, who presented his credentials to Uzbek Foreign Minister Abdulaziz Kamilov on 6 March 2019.
 The Ambassador resides in Riga.
 Uzbekistan has not appointed its ambassador to Estonia.
 Estonia is included in the consular area of the Uzbekistani Embassy in Riga.

 There have been two high-level visits.

 The official visit of Prime Minister Andrus Ansip to Uzbekistan took place from November 1-3, 2010.
 The objective of the visit was to establish contacts and relations with the leaders of Uzbekistan in order to facilitate the further development of relations.
 The prime minister was accompanied by a business delegation and a business seminar was held in the framework of the visit.

 Foreign Minister Urmas Paet was on an official visit to Uzbekistan on March 27-28, 2014, where he met with Uzbek Foreign Minister Abdulaziz Kamilov and Minister of Foreign Economic Affairs, Investments and Trade Elyor Ganiev.
 The Foreign Minister was accompanied by a delegation of business representatives.
 Estonian Foreign Minister Paet and Minister Ganiev of Uzbekistan opened a business forum in Tashkent.